giogaspa/fastify-multitenant/README.md

 ## 🔧 Tenant Config Resolver (Step 2)

-After a tenant ID is detected, the plugin calls `resolveTenantConfig(tenantId)` to fetch **configuration** for that tenant.
+After a tenant ID is detected, the plugin calls the tenant configuration resolver to fetch **configuration** for that tenant.

 ### Purpose

-The tenant config should include:
+The tenant configuration object should include information needed by the resources factory, e.g.:

-- Database connection string
+- Database connection string,
-- API keys (e.g., OpenAI, Stripe)
+- API keys (e.g., OpenAI, Stripe,...),
-- Feature flags or environment settings
+- Feature flags or environment settings,
+- etc.

 ### Example